 Retired policeman?
 Why not say, versed in the criminal mind?
 A retired banker?
 Perhaps, a battle-scarred financial expert.

-As I said at the beginning of this post, there are so many tired, overused and redundant words that can ruin an author bio.
+But there are so many tired, overused, and redundant extra words that can weaken your author image.

-All it takes is a little imagination to write a powerful bio that will help you connect with readers.
+All it takes is a little imagination to write a compelling bio that will help you connect with readers.